The Anatomy of a Helpful Educational Quiz Page

 A Good Quiz Page Helps Before, During, and After the Quiz

-After the quiz, the reader should get explanations, a score summary, learning notes, and possibly related resources.
+Give explanations, score summaries, learning notes, and related resources.

 That means the page is not only a game.
 It becomes a small learning journey.